wastee/baidu_sem_sdk/README.md

-# 只在Python3下工作/Only work in Python3
+> 只在Python3下工作/Only work in Python3
 ----------------------------------------------
 # Baidu SEM SDK
 This is a Python3 SDK for Baidu SEM.
 Original SDK is write by Python2.
 And it is out of date.
-I changed it to make it run perfect in Python3, but no Python2.
+I changed it to make it runs perfectly in Python3, but not in Python2.
 I also delete some outdated API, and add a few new API.

 I saved a few dictionary to json files in utils foler which i used to use.